Volunteer at Lakeview Hospital

-There are many ways you can volunteer at Lakeview Hospital or Stillwater Medical Group.
-If you’re compassionate, active and want to help improve the health and well-being of those around you, we’re sure to have the right opportunity for you to get involved.
+There are many ways you can volunteer at Lakeview Hospital.
+If you’re compassionate, active and want to help improve the health and well-being of those around you, we'd love to talk to you about opportunities for you to get involved.

 We’ll help you use your skills, meet new people and make a difference.
-To volunteer at Lakeview Hospital or Stillwater Medical Group, you must:
+To volunteer at Lakeview Hospital, you must:

 - Be at least 16 years old

-Volunteers are a vital part of the Lakeview Health team.
+Volunteers are a vital part of the Lakeview Hospital team.
 We couldn’t do what we do without you.
 Some of the benefits of volunteering with us include: